Biden visit Monday caps push into Ohio, once a longshot

-Vice President Mike Pence also plans a “Make America Great Again” campaign stop in Columbus on Monday, as he filled in for Trump, who has been sidelined from the campaign trail recently after he was diagnosed with COVID-19.
+Vice President Mike Pence also plans a “Make America Great Again” campaign stop in Columbus on Monday, as he filled in for Trump, who had been sidelined from the campaign trail recently after he was diagnosed with COVID-19.
+But, the president is back on the road in Florida later Monday.

 Biden extended his Ohio advertising presence in Ohio last week, adding money notably to radio in rural western counties and in the state’s eastern and southeastern Appalachian counties, where Trump won big four years ago.
 The president won the state over Democrat Hillary Clinton by 8 percentage points in 2016.

-Note: This story has been corrected to show that Monday will not be Joe Biden’s first general election campaign visit to Ohio.
-Biden visited the state on Sept.
-30.